New Patients (843) 371-5480

 Porcelain Veneers What to Expect

 The porcelain veneer process involves several steps from treatment planning to final placement.
-Dr. Dickert or Dr. Lynn will meet with you to evaluate your dental health and discuss your cosmetic goals during your consultation to be sure that the final result meets your needs and supports your long-term oral health.
+Dr. Dickert or Dr. Lynn will meet with you to evaluate your dental health and discuss your cosmetic goals during your consultation to be sure that the final result meets your needs and supports your long term oral health.

 The first step is to prepare the teeth to be treated by removing a minimal amount of tooth surface structure.
-This is to ensure optimal comfort and placement of the veneers.
+This is to ensure optimal comfortable and placement of the veneers.
 Even though porcelain veneers are thin, this step is necessary to make sure the veneers will blend in with your natural teeth.
 Dental images and impressions will then be taken to be used in fabricating your porcelain veneers.

-Once the custom-made and color-matched veneers are ready, you will return to our Charleston, SC dental office for permanent placement.
-We will double-check the fit and look and make any necessary adjustments before we secure the veneers to the teeth with a strong adhesive.
+Once the custom-made and color matched veneers are ready, you will return to our Charleston, SC dental office for permanent placement.
+We will double check the fit and look and make any necessary adjustments before we secure the veneers to the teeth with a strong adhesive.
+The final result is a beautiful, comfortable new smile that is designed to enhance both aesthetics and dental health.
+They are also resistant to staining, so they maintain their bright shade easier and longer than your natural enamel does.

 Regular dental visits for preventive care will provide the opportunity for your dentist to monitor the condition of your veneers, spotting and addressing any damage to maximize the longevity of your new smile.